A GREEK ICON

 BOUZOUKI ORIGINS

-BORN IN PRISON BUT RAISED IN NIGHTCLUBS
+BORN IN PRISON BUT RAISED IN TAVERNS

-By the 19th century, the Bouzouki emerged as an essential musical instrument, making up a crusial part of urban culture of the time.
-This defining factor was prticularly relevant among the working classes.
-The instrument’s popularity also grew in Greek prisons.
 Crude versions of the instrument were made out of broken wooden furniture and strings from uncoiled bedsprings.
-Prisoners, as well as guards, would play the instrument night and day to kill time.
-Several inmates, after leaving prison, became full-time musicians, plying their trade in taverns, coffee shops, and nightclubs. Â
+Prisoners, as well as guards, would play the instrument night and day to pass their time.
+Several inmates, after leaving prison, then became full-time musicians, plying their trade in several taverns, coffee shops, and nightclubs across Greece and Cyprus.

 STRINGS ARRANGED IN COURSES

-A NATIONAL ICON
+A GREEK NATIONAL ICON

 The transition from a mere folk instrument to a national icon began in the late 19th and early 20th centuries.
-The Bouzouki became widely recognised in the urban centres of Greece where it was embraced by the ‘Rembetiko’ musical genre.
-The Bouzouki became central to this musical movement and its integration allowed the Bouzouki to flourish.Â
+The Bouzouki became widely recognised in the urban centres of Greece and across the whole of Cyprus.
+It was here that it was embraced by the ‘Rembetiko’ musical movement.

 THE REMBETIKO MOVEMENT

-Often referred to as the ‘Greek blues’, the ‘Rembetiko’ movement expressed the struggles and life experiences of the marginalised and often impoverished classes in Greek society.
-This music style also strongly resonated with the general populace, effectively capturing themes of love, loss, and the harsh realities of Greek life at the time.
-Prominent musicians like Markos Vamvakaris and Vassilis Tsitsanis played crucial roles in popularising the Bouzouki through their performances and recordings of this music.
-This led to a surge in the instrument’s fame.
-Taverns, coffee shops and nightclubs all over Greece, became venues for live music performances featuring the Bouzouki as the main lead instrument.
-This attracted audiences eager to listen to and enjoy the evocative tunes of hte Rembetiko genre.Â
+Often referred to as the ‘Greek blues’, the ‘Rembetiko’ movement expressed the struggles and life experiences of the marginalised and often impoverished lower classes within Greek society.
+This music style also strongly resonated with the general populace, effectively capturing themes of love, along with loss, and the harsh realities of life at the time.

 THE LAIKO MOVEMENT